-Property or Development Name Type of Development # of Units / Structures Location (address and/or block and lot) Known Hazard Zones Description / Status of Development There has not been any recent major development or infrastructure in the Township between 2019 and the present.
+Prope Develo Nar pment Type of Development # of Units / Structures Location (address and/or block and lot) Known Hazard Zones Description / Status of Development There has not been any recent major development or infrastructure in the Township between 2019 and the present.

-\ Only location-specific hazard zones or vulnerabilities identified.
+Only location-specific hazard zones or vulnerabilities identified.